VivekTRamamoorthy/CMAEStutorial/README.md

 Open the webpage [here!](https://vivektramamoorthy.github.io/CMAEStutorial/)
 ## What you can do with this?
 - Test and visualise CMA-ES in action for a simple convex optimisation problem.

 ![CMAES demo screenshot](./img/CMAESdemo.png)

-- Play with the covariance matrix coefficients in 2D and understand what the elements signify.
+- Play with the covariance matrix coefficients in 2D and understand what the elements signify.+

 ![Covariance Matrix demo](./img/CovarianceMatrixDemo.png)

 ## License